 After his initial screening, Ernie was told to present himself at the RAF’s 2 Recruitment Centre (RC) in Cardington, Bedfordshire, in mid-January 1942.
 He was tested in Maths, English and other skills, followed-up with a recruitment panel interview.
 He was then listed for wireless operator training effective 14 January and ranked Aircraftman Second Class (AC2), although the authorities made a sudden volte-face and placed him in the reserves effective 17 January.
 Ernie had to wait until mid-summer 1942 for the RAF to recall him, with orders to present himself at 3RC Padgate, near Warrington, on 22 July.
 He then undertook two days rudimentary training and assessment before being forwarded to become an Aircraft Hand Flight Mechanic Engines (ACH/FME).
 This meant the maintenance, repair and overhaul of aircraft engines, a vital but rather unglamorous job.

 The next official mention of Ernie comes on 8 March 1943 after he had volunteered, with recommendation, to become a flight engineer and was passed fit on the following day.
-Ernie had succeeded: he was going to get his chance to fly in the bombers.
+Ernie had finally succeeded: he was going to get a chance to fly in the bombers.
 In training, he learnt about engine performance, rates of fuel consumption and the general workings of a four-engined aircraft, which included mechanics, hydraulics and electrical systems.
 Maths was important as Ernie was expected to estimate the flight time from remaining fuel reserves and rates of consumption shown on the various dials and meters.
 Flight engineers were also fix-it men during an operation, patching in-flight faults that could be incredibly difficult task if the aircraft happened to be flying through flak at the same time.

 Ernie probably received a limited number of flying hours in obsolete bombers that had been on the frontline just a few years beforehand.
 Training for experience-building purposes was considered a luxury as the RAF rushed volunteers into Bomber Command to replace its high losses and flight engineers were often those who had failed to qualify as a pilot in their allotted time.
 Ernie sat his exams towards the end of the course and scored a respectable 64.4%, which was not too bad considering he had been thrown in at the deep-end and had recently recovered from a major injury.
 His character was recorded as ‘very good’ and his next stop was the HCU, the Heavy Conversion Unit, in northeast England.

-Although men in their 30s were present in the bombers, they were something of a rarity and eyebrows were probably raised when Ernie was introduced.
+Although men in their 30s served in the bombers, they were something of a rarity and eyebrows were probably raised when Ernie was introduced.
 Short in stature and always affable, Ernie was called ‘granddad’ by the rest of the youthful crew, according to Billie.
 The next eldest was in his mid-twenties, while the pilot was 23, a Canadian called Arthur Johnston, or Johnny to his friends.
 He was a long way from his home, the tiny hamlet of Culross, near Winnipeg, Manitoba.
 They had been selected to fly the Halifax bomber, which was a relatively manoeuvrable beast and a machine that had undergone a number of important modifications by the time Ernie arrived.

 The Mark I (Mk.1) Halifax started life with a serious design flaw in the tail, although this danger had been identified and fixed with the Mk.II.
 The Mk.I had a maximum speed of 265 mph at 17,500ft, with a ceiling of 22,800ft.
 Ernie eventually flew in the Mk.III and his last aircraft was manufactured by English Electric, registered as LW644 and designated ‘Aircraft O’.
 The Mk.III was powered by four Bristol Hercules XVI air-cooled engines that improved performance over the older types.
 For protection, the aircraft had a set of Browning .303s in the mid-turret position and a set in the tail.
 However, British bombers had no belly gun like the one found on the American B17 Flying Fortress, leaving them prone to underside attacks – a weakness the Germans took advantage of with lethal efficiency.

-Flying in the Halifax was a cold business as there was no heating in the modern sense.
+Flying in the bombers was a cold business as there was no heating in the modern sense.
 The crews would wear electrically-warmed, heavily-padded flying suits and clumped about in fur-lined boots.
 They also wore oxygen masks, leather helmets, gloves, chest-type parachutes, escape packs, goggles and Mae West lifejackets.* The finishing course took five weeks and included a chance to practise a number of essential survival techniques.
 For example, Johnny would have learnt to fly a gentle weaving course rather than straight and level, making it harder for the enemy to lock onto his aircraft.
 He also needed to bank the aircraft at regular intervals to allow the gunners to scan for the threat of enemy nightfighters moving to attack from beneath.